 - Allow snapshots of the Guest OS

-We will use the latest version Debian 10 for describing the procedure mentioned in this article.
+We will use the latest version Debian 11 for describing the procedure mentioned in this article.
 The same steps will work on Debian 10 as well.

 Method # 1: Install VMware tools that come with the VMware virtualization application

 In this method, we will install guest tools using VMware tools that come with the VMware virtualization application.
 Follow the below steps to do so:

 Step 1: To install VMware tools in Debian VM, you will need to connect the VMware tools virtual CD to VM CD-ROM drive.
 To do so, go to the top menu of your VM manager and navigate to VM > Install VMware tools.
 In case, if you have already installed VMware tools and you want to repair it, then click on Re-install VMware tools.

 Step2: Then check if your system has automatically mounted the VMware tools CD-ROM image by running the following command in Terminal: